 Gathering Important Evidence After a Bus Accident

-If you have sustained a personal injury due to an auto accident, you are urged to contact an attorney as soon as possible.
+If you have sustained a personal injury due to an auto accident in the Bronx, you are urged to contact an attorney as soon as possible.
 This is even more true for accidents involving commercial vehicles such as buses.

 For example, following an accident, the bus itself may offer vital evidence.
 Unfortunately, the bus may be directly towed, perhaps as far as hundreds of miles away, from an accident scene in the hours following a crash.
 It may be challenging to examine or preserve evidence required to win a personal injury or wrongful death claim if this occurs.